 Stonehenge Veterinary Hospital is a full-service veterinary hospital in Richmond, Virginia providing compassionate care and progressive medicine to the pets and the good people they belong to since 1976.

 To that end, everything we do is for the health and well being of our patients - and the good people they belong to.
 Drs.
 Michael Anthony and Glenn Crawford earned their DVM degrees at Ohio State University and opened Stonehenge Veterinary Hospital in Richmond, Virginia in 1976.
 In the early days of the practice, both Dr. Anthony and Dr. Crawford worked at several other facilities as they built the Stonehenge practice.
 Through their and the staff's commitment to the highest quality, compassionate care and a desire to build lifelong relationships with both pets and owners, the practice grew into one of Richmond's largest.
-In 1985, they opened a sister hospital, Swift Creek Animal Hospital, located in Midlothian, Virginia.

 Our heartfelt thanks go out to Dr. Cosby for her genuine caring and loving of animals.
 The entire staff are friendly, caring & wonderful with the 'children' we take in!
 We will continue now with our little boy Gabe, also a Shih Tzu, with the knowledge that he will receive the best care available in the state.

 Ohio State University - 1971

 Having a Grandmother who owned a farm may be the reason a young Michael Anthony developed an affection for and interest in animals.
 In fact, in 7th grade, he wrote a paper for school about becoming a veterinarian.
 That early vision developed into a lifelong passion and career.
 During veterinary school, he treated his first patient - a massive boa constrictor – and quickly learned that a vet isn't really a vet until he's practiced, not just trained.